Active NBMP Roost Emergence counts

 Most roosts are counted in June.
 Lesser horseshoe bat counts start in late May, while greater horseshoe bat counts take place in July.

-We will be adding more roosts as surveyors make 2019 plans.
+We will be adding more roosts as surveyors make plans for the coming survey season.

 North of Frome – Large Lesser Horseshoe (and Serotine) roost